Synopsis On 05OCT19

 In the summer, it is nearly impossible, as the ambient temperature outside varies from hot to warm and is more difficult to quantify without breaking the insulation by opening the window.
 In Winter, I can open the window during the day or night.
 Hopefully, without cover the glass again, I can get away with cover just a small patch and extrapolating.
 We will see!
-Gosh, I love experimenting both non-intrusively and non-invasively with better living.
+Gosh, I love experimenting, both non-intrusively and non-invasively, for better living.

 What is the prismatic polycarbonate static film that we scientists speak of, above?
 Well, the version we use is called “Rabbitgoo” (Please.
 Don’t ask me about the trade name.)

 Summation of the Summer

 It works.
 Occasionally the temperatures outside got into the upper 90-100F, and those night I decided to take in a movie, but otherwise, we (me and the girlfriend) slept comfortably with minimal cost.
 Here is our SCL for the two months of 11JUL-10SEP19.
 You will notice the previous charge/credit for two months was about the same.

 Yep, ya sure, ya betcha: $0.0902/kWh, and 291 kWh used for 60 days, roughly.